 Step one: Each family with a Year 8 student is provided with a copy of the Junior Curriculum Handbook with descriptions of subjects.
-This occurs at a special information evening.
-Parents can discuss options with College Staff.

-Step two: Parents and students make their choice using the preference form.
+Step two: Parents and students make their choice using the Subject Selection Online (SSO) form.

 Depending on preferences and class changes the school cannot guarantee all students will be given their 1st preference